-Please select only ONE of the options below Option 1: Complete below for a penalty notice for a Leave of Absence (LOA) in Term Time Option 2: Complete below for a penalty notice for Unauthorised Absences (General attendance) Did parent/carer Phone call Attendance this Overall Attendance % request a leave of absence: Text/Dojo message academic year % Authorised %
+Please select only ONE of the options below Option 1: Complete below for a penalty notice for a Leave of Absence (LOA) in Term Time Option 2: Complete below for a penalty notice for Unauthorised Absences (General attendance) • d parent/carer Phone call Attendance this Overall Attendance % request a leave of absence: Text/Dojo message academic year % Authorised %

-(please only tick Email $(\checkmark)$ one box LOA request No LOA Unauthorised % request Here you done the following Have you done the following 1 Have you done the following 1 1.
-Sent 1 st letter warning 1.
-Sent a letter in Yes / of possible penalty notice response to the above No due to the number of unauthorised absences Yes / No 2.
-Sent a letter 2.
-Sent 2 nd letter advising that a penalty Yes / advising that a penalty notice request has been No notice request has been Yes / No made to the Local made to the Local Authority Authority · · · · · · · · · · · · · · · · · · · 3.
-Included an 3.
-Included an attendance certificate Yes / attendance certificate (with (with the absence No the absences coded as Yes / No coded as G) for the unauthorised) for the school year to date school year to date Submit this request as soon as Ensure you have given the warnin a at the possible following the child's re to school eturn start of the required 6 week monite Please submit all your paperwo ork as o ne combined bundle which has ed iting enabled if sent as a PDF.
-Ensure full details are provided · · · · · · · · · · · · · · · · · · · paperwork will be returned to you.
-The supporting information required is signed copies of all letters, LOA request/email or details of phone call/message, attendance record for the current academic year only, and copies of emails and delivery receipts (if applicable) Details of the person comple ting th is form
+(please only tick Email (√) one box LOA reques st Unauthorised % No LOA Unaumonsed 70 request Have you done the following ıg Have you done the following Sent a letter in response to the above 1.
+Sent 1st letter warning of possible penalty notice due to the number of unauthorised absences Yes / No 2.
+Sent a letter advising that a penalty notice request has be made to the Local Authority YASI 2.
+Sent 2 nd letter advising that a penalty notice request has been made to the Local Authority Yes / No 3.
+Included an attendance certificate (with the absence coded as G) for the school year to date Yes / No 3.
+Included an attendance certificate (with the absences coded as unauthorised) for the school year to date Yes / No Submit this request as soon possible following the child to school Ensure you have given the warnin start of the required 6 week monit Please submit all your paperwork as one combined bundle which has editing enabled if sent as a PDF.

+Ensure full details are provided.

+If either of the above is not done, the paperwork will be returned to you.

+The supporting information required is signed copies of all letters, LOA request/email or details of phone call/message, attendance record for the current academic year only, and copies of emails and delivery receipts (if applicable)

 Details of the person completing this form

-Name Telephone
+Name Telephone number

-number

-Job title Email
+Job title Email address

-address

-School Date PN
+School Date PN requested

-requested

-Any othe r relevant in formation ( e.g. details s of phone c alls/text me ssages)
+Any other relevant information (e.g. details of phone calls/text messages)